mkner/robo-time/docs/clocks.rst

 .. function:: setDeltaThreshold(delta)

-     Sets the current Delta threshold setting in milliseconds.
+     Sets the current delta threshold setting in milliseconds.

-     When WorldClock updates its time via an init() or a re The delta theshold is the maximum bound that the curent UTC/NTP time
+     The Delta theshold is the upper bound within which curent **UTC** time can be updated and corrected from a global **UTC/NTP** syncronization.
+     Any difference between current UTC and the updated **UTC** retreived from an **NTP** server that is above this threshold will be ignored and the **UTC** will remain at its current setting.

   :param: delta
   :return: None
   :rtype: None